 \subsection{Procedure for Computing Feynman Propagators}

-The multiplet solver of \S\ref{multiplet_solver2} will require Feynman propagators for half-integer-spin particles, but these may be a bit unwieldy to calculate and input by hand.
+The multiplet solver of \S\ref{multiplet_solver2} will require as input (momentum-space) Feynman propagators for half-integer-spin particles.
 Hence, in this section, we present functions used to calculate these propagators for arbitrary-spin fields.
 Since the construction of Feynman propagators for arbitrary spin in 4D is well-documented, we provide algorithms for handling the 4D case to improve ease of use of our suite of tools.
-Since the computation of boson and fermion propagators is rather intertwined, the functions also calculate propagators for integer-spin particles for completeness.\footnote{Note a few conditions on the bosonic field here.
-Like in the fermionic case in \S\ref{multiplet_solver1}, the boson is assumed to be a symmetric tensor, which has rank equal to its spin.
-In addition, letting \(A^{a_1 \cdots a_s}\) be a boson of spin \(s\), it is assumed that \(k_{a_1} A^{a_1 \cdots a_s} = 0\) and \(A^{a_1 a_1 a_3 \cdots a_s} = 0\).} The procedure of computation is founded on the work in \cite{Huang2005, Miyamoto2011}.
+As the computation of boson and fermion propagators is rather intertwined, we include the integer-spin case for completeness.\footnote{Note a few conditions on the bosonic field here.
+Like in the fermionic case (as mentioned in \S\ref{multiplet_solver1}), the boson is assumed to be a symmetric tensor, which has rank equal to its spin.
+In addition, letting \(A^{a_1 \cdots a_s}\) be a boson of spin \(s\), it is assumed that \(k_{a_1} A^{a_1 \cdots a_s} = 0\) and \(A^{a_1 a_1 a_3 \cdots a_s} = 0\).} We follow \cite{Huang2005, Miyamoto2011} for the relevant theory.
 At the end of the section, we will introduce the more limited function we use for our 11D computations.

 Before calculating propagators, one must first consider projection operators.
 These can be constructed recursively, starting with the (momentum-space) definition of the spin-1 projection operator as

 where